wcj365/healthcare/prep_notes/online_session_04.md

     - https://www.nccih.nih.gov/health/ayurvedic-medicine-in-depth
 - Traditional Chinese Medicine (TCM), herbs, acupuncture (influenced by the Ayurvedic Medicine)
     - https://www.nccih.nih.gov/health/traditional-chinese-medicine-what-you-need-to-know
+- The debates over science, non-science, and pseudoscience

 ## Assessment of Technology - A Simple 3E Model
 - Efficacy: The ability to produce a desired or intended result.
 Effectiveness.